nablang/nablang/doc/spellbreak/lexer-syntax.md

 NOTE that we still need to look ahead for definitive yielding tokens even without supporting lookahead.
 For parser, we have the whole input data and loop until a real match, so no need to worry lookahead.
 For syntax highlighter, we loop visible text for building the DOM AST (then use dom diff to color).
+But... the regexp has to be over the power of DFA in order to support lookahead.
+We can make lookahead a predicate, then, if the predicate fails, we continue the path inside the DFA.

+With DFA, we can detect conflicts in lexer definition more easily, and need less lookaheads like `\b`.
+But it is harder to define possessive / reluctant matching.

 # Rules